Pholourie, Trini Style Split Yellow Peas Fritters

 Pholourie is a spicy deep fried yellow split peas fritters.
 Fritters are crisp on the outside and fluffy on the inside.
 It is a popular street food in Trinidad and Tobago, and in Guyana, served with tamarind or mango chutney.
 The main seasoning for pholourie is scotch bonnet, garlic, scallion and cumin.
 Dough/batter is fermented using yeast resulting in a fluffy texture in the inside.
 Continue reading or jump to recipe

-Trinidad has many Indian immigrants who migrated to Trinidad in the 19th century as indentured laborers.
-Over the years, locals adapted Indian cuisine and became part of Trini cuisine.
-Split peas fritters reflect how dominant the Indian culture is in the region and it’s influence on the cuisine.
-Roti, samosa, pelau are some of Trini food that has Indian origin.
+In 19th century there was some Indians migrated to Trinidad & Tobago for employment that British offered.
+Indian cuisine was slow adapted by locals and hence, Trini cuisine has Indian influence.
+Roti, samosa, pelau are some of the Trini food that has Indian origin.
 Pholourie is similar to plain pakora/bajji or fuluri/phuluri from Bengal.
 These resemble goli baje in shape and to some extent, texture as well.

 Adapted From: African Bites

 Preparation: 10 minutes

 - 1 tsp Active Dry Yeast or Instant Yeast